crodier/software-blog/_posts/2025-03-27-good-intentions.md

 The other key thing to do is write down what you want to do, and why, with as much detail as possible.  as Leslie Lamport says in a lecture I will link, Code is not Programming.
 The programming is mostly trivial.
 The design dictates the outcome.
 The design, and 2nd most, what you choose to invest your time and effort in.
 Coding is relatively easy for any senior Enginner, tedious, but straightforward.
 Particularlry in business systems.
 Let's say 98+% of it is straightforward message passing.

 Amazon generally do an amazing job of having things written down.
-There are now cracks in the system though where some someone senior enough can say they do not like a plan, with zero reasons given or the wrong reasons in some back room, and the best ideas are not used, some other half ass plan is used instead which favors their own promotion.
+There are now cracks in the system where some someone senior enough can say they do not like a plan, with the best ideas are not used, some otherplan is used instead which favors politics.
 Politics over code.
-Amazon is sufficiently large where everyone is after their own success and no one cares about the firm.
-It still works surprisingly well but is incredibly disfucntuinal, Darwinism instead of cooperation - inside a company where people are suppose to help each other succeed.
+Amazon is large enough where everyone is after their own success, and no one cares about the firm.
+It still works surprisingly well but is incredibly disjunctional.

+Off-topic, **Amazon is Darwinism instead of cooperation—inside a company where people are supposed to help each other succeed.**

 Stay tuned for the three biggest project failures, each more than 100 million dollars in time and money, each with trivial alternatives which were missed or discarded...